Elderflower and Lemon Mimosas are light, refreshing cocktails with soft floral bouquets. So delicious for brunches and warm afternoons!

-I think just about everyone (including me!) was mad for the elderflower and lemon craze a few years ago, because of the royal wedding of Harry and Meghan.
-But this flavor duo is not just a fad.
-It really is deliciously unique and just as memorable as other evergreen flavor combinations, like tequila and lime or bourbon and bitters.
+Several years ago, everyone (including me!) was mad about the elderflower and lemon craze because of Harry and Meghan's royal wedding.
+But this flavor duo is not just a passing fad.

 Jump to: